Hit enter after type your search item

 Bootstrap 4 col-lg small devices

-Three equal columns in Small, Medium, Large and Extra Large devices
+Three equal columns in Small, Medium, Large, and Extra Large devices

 Use the col-sm class for equal sized columns in screens greater than or equal to 576px.
-Have a look at this example and resize the screen to see how it displays in various sizes.

 The code: